 Frans and Dalal designated the windowed area as their new living room, and aimed to update and expand the kitchen, bathroom, and wardrobes while incorporating an urban mudroom into a large hall closet.
 They also wanted to replace all of the dated finishes throughout the apartment.

-Starting with the dark parquet floors, Kris and his team made way for 7 inch white oak planks from Siberian Wood Flooring, and installed them throughout the home, even replacing the kitchen’s old linoleum black and white floors.
+Starting with the dark parquet floors, their contractor and his team made way for 7 inch white oak planks from Siberian Wood Flooring, and installed them throughout the home, even replacing the kitchen’s old linoleum black and white floors.

 White linoleum counters were tossed and replaced with natural white bianco Brazilian marble with gray veining.
 Frans and Dalal chose a matte white glass subway-style tile for the backsplash, which now runs up the length of the wall by the new island, where two dining seats, plenty of additional counter space, and black pendant lighting are in easy reach.
 Top-grade stainless steel appliances replaced the tiny outdated white units, and a large professional grade hood was fashioned over the 30 inch Bertazzoni gas oven range.

-As for the old closet, Kris turned part of that into the mudroom Frans and Dalal were after, complete with custom shelving and various storage needs.
+As for the old closet, their contractor turned part of that into the mudroom Frans and Dalal were after, complete with custom shelving and various storage needs.
 And as an extension for the new kitchen, white custom cabinetry conceals the refrigerator and houses an exposed wet bar and wine fridge.